-This article will examine the topic with a focus on how an organization should approach building their online community engagement and understanding its users.
-Heeding the advice from Kirsten Wagenaar, co-founder of Bind, and Ben Robinson, Content Marketer at inSided, we learned why curating the right approach for building and maintaining a community is paramount for the health and sustainability of any engagement a business has online.
+This article examines the topic with a focus on how an organization should approach building their online community engagement and understanding its users.
 Simply put, it’s not about the numbers or the amount of engagement, but the quality coming from within.

 What is engagement on digital and social media channels?